heremaps/here-data-sdk-cpp/docs/dataservice-read-catalog-example.md

 The `PartitionsResult` class contains details of the relevant layer's partition metadata, including:

-* `GetPartitions`: Returns a collection of partition metadata objects, of type `olp::dataservice::read::model::Partition`.
+* `GetPartitions`: Returns a collection of partition metadata objects of the `olp::dataservice::read::model::Partition` type.

-The `Partition` class contains partition metadata, and exposes the following members:
+The `Partition` class contains partition metadata and exposes the following members:

 * `GetChecksum`: Partition checksum.
 * `GetCompressedDataSize`: Returns the size of the compressed partition data.
-* `GetDataHandle`: Returns a handle that can be used by the `CatalogClient::GetData` function to retrieve the partition data.
+* `GetDataHandle`: Returns the handle that can be used by the `CatalogClient::GetData` function to retrieve the partition data.
 * `GetDataSize`: Returns the size of the partition data.
 * `GetPartition`: Returns the partition Id.
 * `GetVersion`: Returns the latest catalog version for the partition.

 ### Retrieve partition data

-To retrieve partition data you need to create a `DataRequest`.
-The `DataRequest` class allows parameters of the GetData function to be specified, including:
+To retrieve partition data, create the `DataRequest`.
+The `DataRequest` class allows to specify the parameters of the `GetData` function, including:

-* `WithLayerId`: Sets the layer id to be used for the request.
+* `WithLayerId`: Sets the layer id to use it for the request.
-* `WithPartitionId`: Sets the partition whose data is being requested.
+* `WithPartitionId`: Sets the partition for the data request.
-* `WithDataHandle`: Sets the requested data handle, which can be found via the GetPartition call, in the `olp::dataservice::read::model::Partition::GetDataHandle` member.
+* `WithDataHandle`: Sets the requested data handle, which can be found via the GetPartition call in the `olp::dataservice::read::model::Partition::GetDataHandle` member.
 * `WithBillingTag`: Sets the billing tag for the request.

 ```cpp